 Scientific Director, Clinical Research

-Dr. Michael Esser, MD is a clinical associate professor in Paediatrics, a member of ACHRI and the Hotchkiss Brain Institute, and director of the Paediatric Neuro Critical Care and Translational Research Program at Alberta Children’s Hospital.
+Dr. Michael Esser, MD is a clinical professor in Paediatrics, a member of ACHRI and the Hotchkiss Brain Institute, and director of the Paediatric Neuro Critical Care and Translational Research Program at Alberta Children’s Hospital.
 Dr. Esser’s research strives to better understand paediatric brain injury and the factors affecting selective cellular vulnerability to injury in children.
 Dr. Esser’s focus in his ACHRI role is to enhance collaboration between clinicians and all child health and wellness researchers.

 Scientific Director, Precision Health

 Dr. François Bernier, MD is a professor in the departments of Medical Genetics and Pediatrics.
 His research is focused on the identification of genes for rare genetic disorders and the translation of genomic technologies to the clinic.
 The unifying theme is to explore the origins of human rare diseases and birth defects to improve health outcomes.
 His role at ACHRI is focused on advancing precision health across research programs and ending the diagnostic odyssey for children and families.

 Scientific Director, Research and Partnership Evaluation and Impact